 Edgewood High School senior Vanessa (Ching Ying) Li returned to West Covina for the 2019-20 year with an elevated zest for science after conducting weeks of intensive biochemistry research during Purdue University’s Summer Science Program (SSP).

 Mt.
 SAC Early College Academy will hold a series of information sessions, providing families with information about the benefits of attending West Covina Unified’s flagship dual-enrollment public high school.

-Orangewood Elementary School principal Janet Shirley was a guest on the March 6th episode of the California School News Radio podcast.
+Orangewood Elementary was featured on the Aug.
+27 episode of California School News Radio!

 Students returned to campus for the 2019-20 year on Aug.
 15, ready to learn new languages, jumpstart their college education and strive for success thanks to expanded learning opportunities and the promise of new and upgraded facilities.